Tuesday — Sunday; all major credit cards accepted.

 We're on the ground floor of Hudson's "Flatiron Building" (dating from 1844) at 757 Columbia Street, corner of Eighth Street; we are open Tuesday - Sunday 11 am to 5 pm, and by appointment.
 If you're coming a distance, please telephone ahead to avoid disappointment: 518-478-3660.

 Come to this charming rural town on the Hudson River and enjoy superb art and antique galleries, the best restaurants and, of course, Stoddard Corner Bookshop!
-There are three other bookstores in town: Hudson City Books, The Spotty Dog Books and Ale, and Record Shoppe.
-We're 100 miles north of Manhattan (there are several Amtrak trains a day from Penn Station to our restored Victorian terminus) and 40 miles south of Albany.
+There are four other bookstores in town: Hudson City Books, The Spotty Dog Books and Ale, VERSO, Hudson Rocket and Pulp Works, and Record Shoppe.
+We're 100 miles north of Manhattan (there are Amtrak trains from Penn Station to our restored Victorian terminus) and 40 miles south of Albany.
 The walk from the station is a pleasant one mile, or you can take a waiting taxi.
-Visit tripadvisor.com for reviews and recommendations of what Hudson has to offer.
-The 2013 Hudson Walking Guide is available here:
+Visit tripadvisor.com for additional pointers on this very